-Iran stages regular military manoeuvres in the strategic Gulf waters, showcasing its long- and medium-range missiles as well as other weaponry.
+Iran stages regular military manoeuvres in strategic Gulf waters, showcasing its long- and medium-range missiles as well as other weaponry.

 Iran and the five permanent members of the UN Security Council, along with Germany, are scheduled to meet in Geneva to discuss Tehran’s disputed atomic programme on October 1.

-New enrichment site
+New nuclear site

-The suspected nuclear site in the arid mountains near the city of Qom is believed to be inside a heavily guarded, underground facility belonging to the Revolutionary Guards, according to a document sent by the White House to US legislators.
+The suspected nuclear site in the arid mountains near the city of Qom is believed to be inside a heavily guarded, underground facility belonging to the Revolutionary Guard, according to a document sent by the White House to US legislators.